 How do you know the difference?
 If the information in the document (source) can be used as evidence in answering a research question, then the source should be cited, and the claim should be documented in Evidentia.

-A research log is the perfect container for this sort of information.
+A research log is a perfect container for this sort of information.
 You can track dates, responsibilities, and next steps in a research log.

 In looking at how Evidentia can help you with your DNA-backed research, we have just started our discovery of “what are our sources.”
 We have yet to begin digging into the question of “what can we use as evidence?”